Alonecoder2011/pwaHUB/README.md

 Wait for v1.0.0 RC to come out...

 ```
+# Install without computer
+Give me some time to work on hosting, For now you need to host it your self with the steps bellow!
+# Can it be eazier to host it locally
+Im working on a pwaHUB installer binary TM
 # Install v0.9 (The proof of concept)
 ```
 scroll down for eazier linux method....